ml-lab/FedProx/README.md

 ```
 pip3 install -r requirements.txt
 ```
-(2) Then specify a GPU id if you have want to use GPUs:
+(2) Then specify a GPU id if you want to use GPUs:

 ```
 export CUDA_VISIBLE_DEVICES=available_gpu_id